SparrowClover33/SparrowClover33/README.md

 IWC:
 - Everyone knows this rule, but pls don't don't approach on convention if I'm eating and ask for a pic, surerly we can take few after my break!
 - People below 17 years old, it's because I'm adult some people can mistake me for 15 year old so dw!
-Just please then keep interactions to minimum thx!
+Just please then keep interactions to minimum after I ask for photo or you do thx!